 "Finally, on coms we got info that an RPG had taken up position on the 7th (or 5th) floor of the 12 story building - so then I tried to, like in training, fill the whole floor, one HE round into each window.
 Now, for at least a few minutes, all of us gunners had a job to do: Someone called in a target, and we laid down fire in that direction.
 Everything was ok, but suddenly, shaking the armor and blowing open my hatch, "lightning" hit.
 The compression blast compressed my rib cage for an instant, and my heart dropped into my heels, I just barely had time to cover my face with my gloves.
 When everything calmed down, I looked around - "What WAS that?
 An RPG hit?
 But then the vehicle would be a 'rose'[blown open], or everything inside would be on fire, and I wouldn't be here thinking about it!".
 I see Yurik is also completely fine, he rolled up his coat collar.
 Checked the optics, turned the turret left, right - don't see any fighters, but just in case I loaded a round into the breech and started firing the cannon and the machine gun at previous targets.
 Not five minutes passed, and the "lighting and thunder" hit again.
 Again, covered my face and braced.
 Yurik was swearing on internal coms.
 When the ringing stopped, I looked around - on the right side, level with the track there was a big hole.
 The thought "I could get my hand through there!" flitted through my mind.
 It's like the thick armor had been opened up with a giant scalpel.
 "The grenade must have exploded next to the vehicle!" - I figured - "Well of course!
 Otherwise the ammo would have already popped!
 The ammo..."
 I checked the ammo conveyor and spotted one with a hole in the warhead, and then another.
 Whether or not they were dangerous or not, I had no idea.
 I radioed the company commander and asked him.
 His answer was a simple and effective "Toss 'em", and I did just that.
 Figuring that our vehicle had been shot at from the right, I opened fire on the construction site."

-The ammunition stowage is definitely not safe, but it is safe enough against low level threats.
-Any IFV, modern or otherwise, would burn up if it is struck by an RPG.
+The ammunition stowage is definitely not safe by modern standards, but it is safe enough against low level threats and it was certainly within acceptable limits for the time period.
+Any IFV, modern or otherwise, would burn up if its ammunition were directly struck by an RPG.
 Take the AMX-10P as an example: it carries 325 rounds of 20mm ammo in the turret, plus another 475 rounds in the hull.
 Another 10 MILAN missiles may be carried.
-The Marder 1 carries all of its 1250 rounds of 20mm ammunition in the turret and hull as well, along with its stock of MILAN missiles.
+The Marder 1 also carries 1,250 rounds of 20mm ammunition in the turret and hull as well, along with its stock of MILAN missiles.
 It is no different with the Bradley, as it carries hundreds of 25mm rounds in the turret, a few TOW missiles and a Dragon missile in the passenger compartment.
-If any of these vehicles were to be hit anywhere across the side of the hull with an RPG grenade, the missiles or ammunition will be hit, and will probably light up.
-The ammunition can only be detonated via a powerful shaped charge jet striking it, or by being consumed in an internal fire.
+If any of these vehicles were to be hit anywhere across the side of the hull with an RPG grenade, the missiles or ammunition will be hit, and will probably begin to burn.
 In this context, the BMP-1 is not much different from any other design of its time.

-The autoloader was omitted from the Object 765 sp.3 of 1973.
-The reason for is was because of the introduction of OG-15V high explosive fragmentation rocket grenades.
+The autoloader was omitted from the Object 765 sp.3 variant of 1973.
+The reason for this was the introduction of OG-15V high explosive fragmentation rocket grenades.
 OG-15V rocket grenades were too short to be picked up by the autoloader arm, and the autoloader system lacks the ability to identify and differentiate between ammunition types, as there is no memory unit and no ammunition type selector.
 When the gunner presses the "load" button, the carousel will cycle one step, and the autoloader will pick up whatever is next in line and load it.
 Since OG-15V is too short for the autoloader, it will fail to load, and the gunner will have to wait until the cycle stops and load the round manually, and then repeat.
 This would mean that if he wanted to use high explosive ammunition, he would have to continually load and unload the cannon until he reaches it, and then, load them by hand.
-Plus, it turned out that the gunner could manually load the grenades quicker than the autoloader anyway.
+Additionally, it turned out that the gunner could manually load the grenades quicker than the autoloader anyway, although this was not an ideal solution as the gunner would be somewhat overworked.
 Although the autoloader issues could have been solved with an upgrade, one can still understand why they made the decision they did.

 The median rate of loading by hand is 4 to 5 seconds.
 It's an improvement, but this comes at the cost of increasing the gunner's workload.
 As the commander of the BMP-1 may sometimes dismount along with the passengers, the gunner may find himself heaped with the responsibilities of three crewmen - commander, gunner and loader, all in one.
 This is very bad.